 https://yourdomain.com/google-shopping.xmlor:

-https://yourdomain.com/feed/google.xmlThe address should lead directly to the XML file containing products.
+https://yourdomain.com/feed/google.xmlThe address should lead directly to the XML file containing the products.

 Wrong:

-https://yourdomain.com/google-shopping.xmlSome product feed files are protected with a login and password.
-If your file requires authorization, fill in the access details in the appropriate fields.
+https://yourdomain.com/google-shopping.xmlSome product files are protected with a login and password.
+If your file requires authorization, fill in the access data in the appropriate fields.

 In that case, provide: